 Dr. Andrew Dahlke

-Dr. Dahlke’s degrees are from the University of Michigan (BMA Jazz Studies, MM Education) and the University of North Texas (DMA Saxophone).
-His primary teachers are Larry Teal, Donald Sinta, Eugene Rousseau, Jim Riggs, and Tim Ries.
+Andrew completed a two-CD recording of J.S.
+Bach’s cello suites on multiple saxophones and just recorded a CD of music for soprano saxophone and piano with pianist Anne Breeden.
+Andrew performed frequently in the Detroit area with jazz artists and worked as a jazz musician and composer in New York City in the early 1990’s.
+Dr. Dahlke’s degrees are from the University of Michigan (BMA Saxophone/Jazz Studies, MM Education) and the University of North Texas (DMA Saxophone).
+His former teachers include Larry Teal, Donald Sinta, Eugene Rousseau, Jim Riggs, and Tim Ries.